Best Telescopes for Kids

 Are you looking for a way to get your older children in love with astronomy, but not sure you want to spend hundreds on a telescope yet?
 If so, the Orion Funscope may just be the perfect telescope for you!

 To jump right in, you won’t find too many bells and whistles on this telescope, but what you will find is a small, portable, easy-to-use telescope, ready to explore the skies.
 The entire family will be happy with the Orion FunScope.
-This is the ultimate beginner telescope, specially designed to be simple to use and fun.
+This is the ultimate beginner of the telescopes for kids, specially designed to be simple to use and fun.
 It’s exactly what its name says: a funscope.
 You and your children can start exploring the moon’s craters, as well as some of the brighter star clusters and nebulas with this Orion scope for beginners.

 The Orion FunScope comes with a 76mm-diameter optics.
 Being so wide, this tabletop telescope collects 60 percent more light than any other typical beginner scope.
 The best part are the accessories: two eyepieces of 20 and 10 mm.
 They will give all the magnification needed to see our planet’s natural satellite, making it a legitimate moon telescope.
 Speaking of which, the scope comes with a detailed moon map with all the moon’s craters, valleys and mountain ranges.